osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet security configuration.md

 ---
-uid: OSIsoftAdapterforBACnetSecurityConfiguration
+uid: PIAdapterforBACnetSecurityConfiguration
 ---

-# OSIsoft Adapter for BACnet security configuration
+# PI Adapter for BACnet security configuration

 The BACnet security standard is concerned with the authentication of client and server applications, the authentication of users and confidentiality of their communication.
-As the security model relies heavily on Transport Level Security (TLS) to establish a secure communication link with an BACnet server, each client, including the OSIsoft adapter, must have a digital certificate deployed and configured.
+As the security model relies heavily on Transport Level Security (TLS) to establish a secure communication link with an BACnet server, each client, including the PI Adapter, must have a digital certificate deployed and configured.
 Certificates uniquely identify client applications and machines on servers, and allow for creation of a secure communication link when trusted on both sides.

 BACnet adapter generates a self-signed certificate when the first secure connection attempt is made.
 Each BACnet adapter instance creates a certificate store where its own certificates, as well as those of the server, will be persisted.